 Students who complete the major in Psychology have a wide variety of career options.
 Psychology is a very broad field that overlaps many different areas.
 Some of the jobs taken by recent Psychology graduates include management and supervisory positions in business and industry and positions in community and state service agencies.
-A Psychology major also serves as good preparation for advanced study in law, social science, counseling, and psychology.
+A Psychology major also serves as good preparation for advanced study in law, social science, counseling, neuroscience research, and psychological research.